-- A church school for missionary children and Anglo-Indian members, at Calcutta, India. - Church schools were opened in Colorado at Boulder, Denver, and Longmont. - A church school, at Des Moines, Iowa.
-Teacher: Miss Northrup. - A church school, at Hankinson, North Dakota.
+A church school for missionary children and Anglo-Indian members, at Calcutta, India.

+Church schools were opened in Colorado at Boulder, Denver, and Longmont.

+A church school, at Des Moines, Iowa.
+Teacher: Miss Northrup.
+A school was opened at Hamilton, Bermuda.

+A church school, at Hankinson, North Dakota.
 Teacher: Mrs. Henry Shadsheim.
-It was the first SDA church school in North Dakota. - A church school, at Hildebran, North Carolina. - The Las Tunas Training School, at Las Tunas, Argentina, for six students (September 26).
+It was the first SDA church school in North Dakota.
+A church school, at Hildebran, North Carolina.

+- The Las Tunas Training School, at Las Tunas, Argentina, for six students (September 26).
 It was the first worker-training school in the South American Division area. - A church school, at Los Angeles, California.
-Teacher: Kittie Wagner Greenwood (September). - A church school, at Mount Pleasant, Iowa.
-Teacher: J. J. Thomas. - The Nyhytan (Swedish) Missionary School, with 15 students, at Jarnboas, Sweden (October 15). - The Six Nations (Iroquois) Indian School, Ontario, Canada.
-Closed soon. - The Skodsborg Fysioterapi Skole, at Skodsborg, Denmark. - Negro Night Schools, at Charleston, South Carolina.
+Teacher: Kittie Wagner Greenwood (September).

+A church school, at Mount Pleasant, Iowa.
+Teacher: J. J. Thomas.

+The Nyhytan (Swedish) Missionary School, with 15 students, at Jarnboas, Sweden (October 15).

+The Six Nations (Iroquois) Indian School, Ontario, Canada.
+Closed soon.
+The Skodsborg Fysioterapi Skole, at Skodsborg, Denmark.

+Negro Night Schools, at Charleston, South Carolina.
 Teachers: Mr. and Mrs. I. E. Kimball.
+They were the first church schools in South Carolina.

+First school in Fiji opened at Suva with 22 students.
+Teacher: Mrs. E. H. Gates.

-They were the first church schools in South Carolina. - Two English schools were being conducted in Tokyo, Japan.
+Two English schools were being conducted in Tokyo, Japan.